On unbounded invariant measures of stochastic dynamical systems: Introduction

-Existence of an invariant measure supported in $\mathcal{R}$ is relatively easy to deduce from well-known literature, because the SDS is in this case bounded by a recurrent process (we give more details in Subsection \ref{ssec: existence}).
-The main result of the paper is the description of the tail of invariant measures at infinity. \begin{thm} Suppose that there exists $0\leq\alpha<1$ such that the maps $\Psi_n$ satisfy ($AL^\alpha$) $\mu$-almost surely and that
+Existence of an invariant measure supported in $\mathcal{R}$ is relatively easy to deduce from the well-known literature, because in this case the SDS is bounded by a recurrent process (we give more details in Section~\ref{ssecexistence}).
+The main result of the paper is the description of the tail of invariant measures at infinity.